 Benefits of using NIRS on Infants

-NIRS are generally safe to use on infants, as the probes do not overheat and LED light is safe for eyes.
+NIRS are generally safe to use on infants, as the probes do not overheat, and LED light is safe for eyes.
 It is also non-invasive and does not require a tracer.
 With a setup time of less than one minute, it is faster than an MRI.
 NIRS also penetrates well into the cortex.
 There is also no gel required, unlike an MRI.
 Each of these benefits shows that NIRS can be an easy way to detect brain activity in infants.
-The fact that it is easy to use and non-invasive means it can be applied to newborns.
+That it is easy to use and non-invasive means it can be applied to newborns.
 It allows medical professionals to detect brain damage as early as possible.
 The earlier they can detect infant brain damage, the earlier they can devise ways to treat it so as to prevent further long-term health risks.